 Phone: (828) 281-0047 x1110

-Ruth Gregory Goodridge, Director of Communications
+Ruth Gregory Goodridge, Communications Manager

 Ruth joined TACF National Office in April 2014.
 She is an Asheville native and recently moved back to the area to be married.
 Her career spans more than twenty years in marketing and communications, specifically with academic and non-profit organizations.
 She specializes in printed collateral, digital and social media, graphic design, web development, and photography.
 She is also proficient in fundraising materials for capital campaigns.
 Most recently, Ruth served as Communications Director for Georgia Tech’s School of Civil and Environmental Engineering in Atlanta.
 She holds a bachelor of arts in Journalism from the University of Georgia.

 Vic began his role as Director of Development in September of 2015.
 His background in fundraising and development was built from positions held with both the School of Medicine at West Virginia University and the Regional College of Veterinary Medicine at Virginia Tech.
 He earned a B.S. in Electrical Engineering Technology from Bowling Green State University and a Master’s in Business Administration from Clemson University.
 Most recently, Vic worked as a private consultant for business and industrial clients on energy usage and electric utility billing best practices.